rambros224/windows_classic_settings/README.md

-run windows classic settings from cli
+Basic Windows Settings from CLI